Open-Cascade-SAS/OCCT/dox/user_guides/inspector/inspector.md

 There are two launch modes:
 1. Launch **TInspectorEXE** executable sample.
 For more details see @ref occt_inspector_4_1 "TInspectorEXE" section;
 2. Launch DRAW, load plugin INSPECTOR, and use *tinspector* command.
-   For more details see @ref occt_inspector_4_2 "Launch in DRAW Test Harness" section.
+   For more details, see @ref occt_inspector_4_2 "Launch in DRAW Test Harness" section.

-Note.
-If you have no Inspector library in your build directory, please, make sure that OCCT is compiled with *BUILD_Inspector* option ON.
+**Note**.
+If you have no Inspector library in your build directory, make sure that OCCT is compiled with *BUILD_Inspector* option ON.
 For more details see @ref occt_inspector_5 "Build procedure".